Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

     )

+    30.1.9 useTransition:-
+    useTransition is a hook that allows to perform an action asynchronously, such as fetching data or updating state, without blocking the user interface.

+    Syntax:-

+        ```js
+        import { useTransition } from "react";

+        const [isPending, startTransition] = useTransition();

+        startTransition(() => {
+            // Perform an action that updates state asynchronously fetchData();
+            // ...
+            // Update state or perform other actions
+            // ...
+            // After the action is complete, set isPending to false setIsPending(false);
+            // ...
+            // Render the updated UI
+            // ...
+        })
+        ```

 31. Custom Hooks:-
     Custom hooks are a way to encapsulate and reuse logic across multiple components in React.
 They allow you to create reusable functions that can use built-in hooks like useState, useEffect, and others.